neo3587/discord_cryptobot/README.md

 - SouthXchange
 - Exrates
 - Binance
-- Bitfinex (24h BTC volume not supported, 24h change not supported)
+- Bitfinex (24h BTC volume not 100% accurate)
 - MoonDEX
 - Coinex (24h BTC volume not 100% accurate)
+- P2PB2B
+- CoinsBit
 - (more soon)

-NOTE: The non-compatible or not 100% accurate features are due to the exchange API.
+NOTE: The non-supported or not 100% accurate features are due to the exchange API.

 # Additional